-\section{Optimization method and Results}
+\section{Optimization Method and Results}

 The proposed exoskeleton comprises of 6 links, and to obtain the optimal measurement for maximum range of motion for every user, synthesis of exoskeleton has been performed.
-The optimization of knee joint exoskeleton is a vital aspect of knee joint support.
-To achieve optimal outcomes, the Interior Point Method is utilized.
-This iterative algorithm is employed to solve convex optimization problems, unlike traditional simplex methods that traverse the edges of the feasible region.
-Interior point methods move through the interior of the feasible region towards the optimal solution, enabling efficient handling of large-scale problems with numerous constraints and variables.
-Barrier functions are utilized by interior point methods to enforce the feasibility of solutions.
-These functions penalize infeasible solutions, guiding the optimization process towards feasible regions.

-Interior point techniques provide the ability to change the barrier according to the measurement of human limbs, and this technique presents many advantages such as efficiency, scalability, and robustness.
-Interior point methods exhibit polynomial-time complexity, making them suitable for large-scale optimization problems.
-These methods are robust against ill-conditioned problems and numerical instabilities, providing reliable solutions even in challenging scenarios.
-Interior point techniques scale well with problem size, enabling the optimization of high-dimensional problems encountered in modern applications such as machine learning and data analysis.

-The optimization has been done using the Interior point method.
-This problem is non-linear inequality constrained.
+Interior point method is considered to solve this nonlinear inequality constrained optimization problem.
 The interior point method which is type of barrier method doesn’t depend on the type of problem. i.e. it can be used for both for convex or non-convex problem.
+The optimal solution based on this method is given in table \ref{tab:optimum_link_dimensions}.
+Based on the optimum result, the CAD model is prepared with mannequin to check the feasibility of knee exoskeleton and its maximum range of rotation as shown in Fig \ref{fig4}.

-In order to optimize a given function, it is crucial to identify the optimal point and the corresponding minimum value.
-To achieve this, we adopt a conventional approach that involves stepping away from the optimal point and observing the changes that occur in the optimal solution.
-By doing so, we are able to obtain a more comprehensive understanding of the behaviour of the function and the impact of the surrounding environment on its performance.
-As an illustration, a figure \ref{optimal graph} showcasing the function's local minima demonstrates that the optimal values increase as we move away from the optimal point, which is situated at the centre of the x-axis.
-In the figure \ref{knee joint vs stroke length}, the dependency of stroke length on the knee joint angle has been shown.
-This graph shows the non-linearly relationship between the stroke length and knee joint angle.
+To optimize a given function, it is essential to identify both the optimal point and its corresponding minimum value.
+This is typically achieved by perturbing the optimal point and analyzing the resulting changes in the solution.
+As an illustration, a Fig \ref{optimal graph} presents the function's local minima, showing that the objective values increase as one moves away from the optimal point, which is located at the center of the x-axis.
+In the Fig \ref{knee joint vs stroke length}, the dependency of stroke length on the knee joint angle has been shown.
+This graph shows the non-linear relationship between the stroke length and knee joint angle.